BIGBEASTISHANK/RescueRelay/README.md

 - It's an open-source, crowdsourced software for catastrophe reporting where local residents can share information when emergency services publish disasters.
 Following analysis of data, our app will advise the departments on the best course of action.

 > [!Note]
-> Project Proposal will be updated here shortly.
+> Project specification will be updated here shortly.
 ---

 ## Credit